Kitten Behaviors & Cat Training

 by: Kim

-In his life, I trained my Maine Coon to stay off the road.
-I did this by acting like I had a weed eater in my hands, which he was familiar with, and making a wizzing sound.
-This also discouraged him from following me when I walked to the store.
+I once trained my Maine Coon to stay out of the road.
+I did it by pretending to use a weed eater, which he already knew and didn't like, and making the buzzing sound.
+It worked and also kept him from following me when I walked to the store.

 Teething?

-My kitten is 7 weeks old and she keeps biting and gnawing on my hands and feet...it gets painful and irritating.
+My kitten is seven weeks old and keeps biting and gnawing on my hands and feet.
+It's getting painful and irritating.

-And she also loves to attack my nose.
-I'm worried this behavior will transfer into adult life.
+She also loves to attack my nose.
+I’m worried this behavior will carry into adulthood.

 Reply: